Gnus: Features

 "You know that Gnus gives you all the opportunity you'd ever want for shooting yourself in the foot.
 Some people call it flexibility.
 Gnus is also customizable to a great extent, which means that the user has a say on how Gnus behaves.
 Other newsreaders might unconditionally shoot you in your foot, but with Gnus, you have a choice!"

 Note that the composition of HTML email messages (as users of more WYSIWYG editors may be used to) is not included by default; the lack of this "ability" is counted as a feature by Gnus' traditional user base.

 History

 Gnus is a rewrite of GNUS by Masanobu Umeda, which ceased to be developed in 1992.
 In autumn 1994, Lars Magne Ingebrigtsen started the rewrite under the name (ding) which is a recursive acronym for ding is not Gnus, intending to produce a version for which the interface and configuration would work almost exactly the same, but the internals would be completely revamped and improved.
 The new version proved to be popular and has undergone constant expansion and enhancement.
-Ingebrigtsen is also programmer of eww.
+Ingebrigtsen is also the lead programmer of eww.